syncfusion-content/flutter-docs/Flutter/calendar/callbacks.md

 >**NOTE**
 * For recurrence appointment, the tap details will always return as `Appointment`, even for the custom business object.
-* You can`t get the controller.view by using `onTap` callback for allowedViews.
+* You can`t get the controller.view by using `onTap` callback for allowed views.
 * `onTap` callback not applicable for date selection of the picker in the calendar header.

 ## Calendar details callback